• Skip to main content

 If that sounds like something you'd like, then I'm pretty sure you'll like this recipe.

-Chocolate Chip Peanut Butter Oatmeal Bars on parchment paper squares sitting on a dark wood table, a white plate of more bars sits in the background.
+Chocolate Chip Peanut Butter Oatmeal Bars on parchment paper squares sitting on a dark wood table.

 And please don't be like me.
 Be patient after you take them out of the oven.
 They're worth it.
 You'll see 🙂